alibaba/pipcook/docs/manual/pipcook-models.md

 ### Background

-Node.js models are powered by boa, a python-js bridge that allows users to directly run python module with Javascript syntax.
+Node.js models are powered by boa, a python-js bridge that allows users to directly run python module with JavaScript syntax.

 The common folder structure for such model is like:
 ```